ThomasArts/aetmodel/ThreatModel.md

 **Assumptions** about the system model and about the way users will interact with the system.

+1. **The user model is completely flat**, there is only one type of users in the system, all users have equal privileges.
+	* To be discussed

+### FALSE Assumptions
 1. **A node's private key** is the only data that must remain secret at all times

 	* 	FALSE, based on [issue #2](https://github.com/ThomasArts/aetmodel/issues/2): The messages exchanged in a state channel should be private—as long as peers cooperate—, i.e. MitM should not be possible.

-2. **The user model is completely flat**, there is only one type of users in the system, all users have equal privileges.
+2. **All code runs in the same privilege ring**, i.e. all code on the epoch nodes has the same privilege level.

+	* FALSE, based on [issue #3](https://github.com/ThomasArts/aetmodel/issues/3): the AEVM executes untrusted code and EoP should not be possible.

 ## Threat Model